OpenDSA/OpenDSA/RST/en/PL/SLang1.rst

 Concrete Syntax of SLang 1
 --------------------------

-This problem will help you master the concrete syntax of SLang 1.
+The following problem will help you master the concrete syntax of SLang 1.
 To earn credit for it, you must complete this randomized problem correctly three times in a row.

 .. avembed:: Exercises/PL/ConcreteSynSLang1_new.html ka
    :long_name: SLang 1 Concrete Syntax